Set up your agent safely

 Give read access to your account, write to select files only

 Use least privilege: let the bot read what it needs (e.g. your personal calendar) and write only to specific files you've shared with it.
 For example, it can read your calendar and edit only the Google Docs and Sheets you've explicitly shared with the bot's Gmail.
 It should not have access to your entire Google Drive.
-For the exact steps to connect calendar and docs, see Connect OpenClaw to Google Workspace.
+For the exact steps to connect calendar and docs, see Connect your agent to Google Workspace.

 5